naveedamir484/GcodeGen/README.md

 # Gcode Generator Software (Version 1.0)

 I Fabricated a CNC machine as my final year project.
-Software part was so hectic,as I had to convert image into G-code file using INKSCAPE software and then I used to select the generated G-code file to visualise it with another software and then again I had to use a software GCODE_SENDER  to send the G-code file to Micro-Cntroller.
+Software part was so hectic, as I had to convert image into G-code file using INKSCAPE software and then I used to select the generated G-code file to visualise it with another software and then again I had to use a software GCODE_SENDER  to send the G-code file to Micro-Controller.
 That's why overall proceess was so painfull, so being a developer I came up with this idea, why not to create a software which has all these functionality into one.

-It is very difficult to find a software which can convert any type of image file into G-code and send it to the CNC machine parallelly at a same time after maintianig the COM Connection and could see working progress visually.
+It is very difficult to find a software which can convert any type of image file into G-code and send it to the CNC machine parallelly at a same time after maintianig the COM Connection with Micro-controller and could see working progress visually.
 So finally here it is !
 This software is writting in python3 and Tkinter library is used to make User interface.

 <h4>Link for Youtube Video: https://youtu.be/CsNLeWpOZ_k </h4>